sunpy/sunpy/docs/dev_guide/maintainer_workflow.rst

 When to rebase
 --------------

-Pull requests **must** be rebased (but not necessarily squashed to a single commit) if at least one of the following conditions is met:
+Pull requests **must** be rebased (but not necessarily squashed to a single commit) if:

+* There are commit messages include offensive language or violate the code of conduct (in this case the rebase must also edit the commit messages)

+Pull requests **may** be rebased (either manually or with the rebase and merge button) if:

 * There are conflicts with master
 * There are merge commits from upstream/master in the PR commit history (merge commits from PRs to the user's fork are fine)

-* There are commit messages include offensive language or violate the code of conduct (in this case the rebase must also edit the commit messages)
+Asking contributors who are new to the project or inexperienced with using git is **discouraged**, as is maintainers rebasing these PRs before merge time, as this requires resetting of local git checkouts.

 A few commits
 -------------